jannnnnnnnnn/delivery-app2020/README.md

 **_1. Project Requirements_** <a name="requirements"></a>

 - Technology: Node / Express / MongoDB
-- Have at least 2 data entities (embedded or referenced)
+- Have data entities (embedded and referenced)
 - CRUD Application
-- Be deployed online (Heroku).
+- Be deployed online
-- Project timeline: 4 Days
+- Project length: 4 Days

 **_2. User stories_** <a name="stories"></a>